How to Store Lychee

 Several lychee that were bruised or split open during shipping.
 Image illustrated that it is expected to have a few fruits slightly damaged during shipping.

-Here is some fruit that was damaged during shipping.
+Example of fruit damaged during shipping.

 Lychee on towel, air drying after being rinsed with water.